Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: Table of contents

 \section{Table of contents}

-Appendix A details the existing optimization algorithms for quantile estimation discussed in Section 2.
-Appendix B presents the convergence analysis for the synchronous variant.
-Appendix C provides additional experiments that support the discussion in Section 3.3.
-Appendix D describes algorithms and details from Section 4.1.
-Appendix E includes theoretical results supporting the claims in Section 4.2.
-Appendix F provides additional experiments for Section 4.3.
-Appendix G outlines the technical challenges involved in the convergence analysis of AsylADMM.
-Appendix H provides an empirical comparison using the synchronous variant.
-Appendix I provides empirical results on robust regression via trimming.
+Appendix~\ref{app:proximal-related} details the existing optimization algorithms for non-smooth convex decentralized optimization discussed in Section~\ref{sec:preliminaries}.
+Appendix \ref{app:sync-proof} presents the convergence analysis for the synchronous variant and Appendix \ref{app:conv-asyladmm} contains the simplified convergence analysis for AsylADMM.
+Appendix \ref{app:more-exp-quantile} provides additional experiments showing scalability of our methods on larger networks and robustness to several data contamination.
+Appendix \ref{app:add-alg-four} describes algorithms and details from Section 4.1.
+Appendix \ref{app:lasso} provides additional algorithm and experiment details on Lasso Regression task from Section 4.
+Appendix \ref{app:add-exp-4} provides additional experiments for Section 4.
+Appendix \ref{app:sync-vs} provides an empirical comparison using the synchronous variant.
+In Appendix \ref{app:mae-discussion}, we justify the choice of MAE as a metric (versus optimality gap).
+Appendix \ref{app:rob-reg} contains the algorithm and experiments details for the robust decentralized regression problem.